Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ---

-### Fort Mose - First Black Settlement (1738)
-Fort Mose is the first legally recognized free black settlement near St. Augustine Florida.
-It was a military outpost for the Spanish as well as a place of refuge for runaway slaves.
-Residents gained their freedom by pledging loyalty to Spain and converting to Catholicism.
+### Slave Patrols (1600s-1700s)
+Slave patrols were local militias consisting of white males who primary job was to search for runaway slaves.
+They would patrol most often at night and on weekends, and they were also tasked with preventing and stopping rebellions.
+Slave patrols were given the authority to stop, question, and inflict violence to slaves who violated slave codes.
+The first recorded slave patrol was established in South Carolina in 1704.
+Slave patrols are widely considered to be the precursor to modern policing.

 ---

-### Anthony Johnson - First Black Slave Owner
+### Anthony Johnson - First Black Slave Owner (1651)
 The first recorded black slave owner was Anthony Johnson.
 He arrived in Virginia around the 1620s as an indentured servant, which is a person who agrees to work for a number of years in exchange for a paid voyage to America.

 He obtained his freedom by 1651 and became a landowner, opening him up to participate socially and economically.
 He had 4 white and 1 black indentured servant, and eventually obtained legal ownership of a man named John Casor.

+---

+### Fort Mose - First Black Settlement (1738)
+Fort Mose is the first legally recognized free black settlement near St. Augustine Florida.
+It was a military outpost for the Spanish as well as a place of refuge for runaway slaves.
+Residents gained their freedom by pledging loyalty to Spain and converting to Catholicism.

 ---